38/d4-format/README.md

  - OS: CentOS 7.6.180 w/ Linux Kernel 3.0.10
  - Rust Version: 1.47.0-nightly

+## Python API for D4

+We provide a [Python API](https://github.com/38/pyd4) that allows users to read and query D4 files.

 ## Basic Usage by Examples (each should take seconds)

 ### Create a D4 file